 While learning how to cope with BPD triggers in the moment is helpful, it’s important to seek treatment for your disorder to develop skills that will help you long-term so that you can manage episodes in the future.

-Process-based therapy is a holistic, personalized treatment that allows a Lightfully clinical therapist to treat your entire person, not just your BPD symptoms.
-The goal of PBT for borderline personality disorder is to help you reduce your symptoms and address the root of your disorder through evidence-based integrated interventions tailored to your particular needs.
+The Precision Care Model (PCM) is a holistic, personalized treatment that allows a Lightfully clinical therapist to treat your entire person, not just your BPD symptoms.
+The goal of PCM for borderline personality disorder is to help you reduce your symptoms and address the root of your disorder through evidence-based integrated interventions tailored to your particular needs.

 While there are many integrated interventions that can help you progress on your mental health journey, arousal reduction will likely be included in your treatment to recognize and address BPD triggers.